-Explore the roots and traditions of yoga this October by joining Jim Harrington for a 10 day immersive retreat in the depths of the Himalaya.
+Explore the roots and traditions of yoga by joining Jim Harrington for a 10 day immersive retreat in the depths of the Himalaya.

 We will begin in Chandigarh, the capital city of the Northern Indian states of Punjab and Haryana, situated at the foothills of the Himalayas.
 From here, we move higher and deeper into the mountains – to the Himalayan resort town, Manali, in Himachal Pradesh.

 Manali – 2,050m above sea level.
 290 KM from Chandigarh

 Meet in Chandigarh to drive higher up into the mountains to Manali (about 8 hour drive).

 Here we will stay at Sunshine Heritage, a peaceful and remote guesthouse situated just above Old Manali.
 Immerse in deep meditation, pranayama and yoga asana every day, engage in yogic philosophical studies, take quiet walks in the mountains next to the Holy Beas River, visit the local temples, bathe in the hot springs and take a trip to a beautiful, serene waterfall.

 See below a sample of a typical day on retreat.
 Some days may vary according to various excursions.
 It may happen that plans will have to be adjusted according to weather conditions or other factors that need to be taken into consideration so please be open and flexible to adapt to change.

 - 06.00 – 06.45: Sitting meditation to greet the sunrise

 - 07.00 – 09.00: Open group asana and pranayama practice

 - 10.30 – 12.30: TTC Yoga philosophy lectures and discussions